 Whether you’ve just got a new horse or are moving to new stables, knowing how to settle a horse into a new yard is key to make the move as stress free as possible for both horse and owner.

 “The key to introducing any horse to a new yard is to be organised,” says the British Horse Society’s head of welfare, Gemma Stanford.
-“If the horse is new to you, do a risk assessment of the horse before it arrives, including where the horse is coming from, when was it last wormed, is it up to date with vaccinations and does it have a passport?”
+“If the horse is new to you, do a risk assessment of the horse before it arrives, including where the horse is coming from, when was it last wormed, is it up to date with vaccinations and where is the horse’s passport?”

 New horse checklist

-1. Does the horse have a passport and is it up to date?
+1. Is the horse’s passport up to date?
 Ensure that the current owner’s details are on the passport before purchasing the horse as it can be a nightmare chasing previous owners.
-Also check that the vaccinations are up to date.
+Also check that the animal’s equine vaccinations are up to date.

 2. If the horse is microchipped, get the details transferred into the new owner’s name.

-4. When the horse arrives, perform a health check, such as general outlook, skin and hoof condition, droppings, behaviour etc. There is a blood test for strangles that’s available, and it’s also worth taking the horse’s resting pulse, respirations and temperature to check against should the horse fall ill.
+4. When the horse arrives, perform a health check, such as general outlook, skin and hoof condition, droppings, behaviour etc. It’s also worth taking the horse’s resting pulse, respirations and temperature to check against should the horse fall ill.

 5. Perform a faecal egg count and worm accordingly.
 You can also do a saliva test for tapeworms.
 Some yards prefer to keep horses in for a period after worming to avoid paddock contamination.